SSC-20016/lab-rules/README.md

 ## Recuperating lost labs

-In case you cannot make it to a lab try attending one of the other three labs, in any given week.
+In case you cannot make it to a lab try attending one of the other three labs in any given week.
 The later you recuperate a lab, the more knowledge you'll have to display.
 Be prepared!

 ## No "hacking" the physical machines